Improved local models and new Bell inequalities via Frank-Wolfe algorithms

 \begin{question} With Werner states in \cref{eqn:werner}, which critical visibility $v_c^\mathrm{Wer}$ is the threshold between a local behaviour and a nonlocal one under projective measurements? \end{question}

 \textit{Previous works.---} \cref{q:vc} has gained attention after the publication of~\cite{AGT06}, where it is linked with the computation of a mathematical constant (see below).
-Increasingly more accurate bounds have been obtained since then, as outlined in \cref{tab:previous}.
+Increasingly more accurate bounds have been obtained since then, as outlined in \cref{tab:history}.

-On the one hand, to obtain an upper bound it is sufficient to consider a scenario with a finite number of measurements $m$ and to exhibit (i) a matrix $M$ such that $\Tr(M\bd_{\va,\vb})\leq1$ for all deterministic strategies ($M$ parametrises a normalised correlator Bell inequality), and (ii) measurements to be applied on Alice's and Bob's side and giving rise to a correlation matrix $\bp$ (taking $v=1$) violating this inequality, that is, such that $\Tr(M\bp)>1$.
-Then, for $v>1/\Tr(M\bp)$ the Bell inequality is violated by $v\bp$ so that $1/\Tr(M\bp)$ is a valid bound on $v_c^\mathrm{Wer}$.
+On the one hand, to obtain an upper bound it is sufficient to consider a scenario with a finite number of measurements $m$ and to exhibit (i) a matrix $M$ such that $\Tr(M\bd_{\va,\vb})\leq1$ for all deterministic strategies $\bd_{\va,\vb}$ ($M$~parametrises a normalised correlator Bell inequality), and (ii) measurements to be applied on both Alice's and Bob's sides and giving rise to a correlation matrix $v\bp$ violating this inequality, that is, such that $\Tr(M\bp)>1$.
+If we consider $v>1/\Tr(M\bp)$, we have $\Tr(Mv\bp)>1$ so that the Bell inequality parametrised by $M$ is violated by $v\bp$.
+Hence $v_c^\mathrm{Wer}\leq1/\Tr(M\bp)$.

 On the other hand, methods to provide a lower bound cannot be as direct, since a membership proof is required for the \emph{infinite} scenario with all projective measurements.
-Refs.~\cite{CGRS16,HQV+16} give a way to jump over the gap between a finite and infinite number of measurements.
-The idea is to simulate, up to an approximation factor, the infinite set of all measurements by means of a finite number of them, then to algorithmically construct a local model in this finite case, and eventually to convert the membership proof obtained to a certificate valid for all projective measurements.
+Refs.~\cite{CGRS16,HQV+16} give a way to go from a finite number of measurements to an infinite one.
+The idea is to simulate, up to an approximation factor, the infinite set of all measurements by means of a finite number of them, then to algorithmically construct a local model in this finite case, and eventually to convert the membership proof obtained there to a certificate valid for all projective measurements.